 If you’ve never had a Chocolate Chip Skillet Cookie then you have to try this easy and decadent cookie recipe.
-The final bake is a delicious warm gooey chocolate chip cookie with a soft center and crisp edges.
-Top the cookie with vanilla ice cream and you'll be in dessert heaven.
+It's a delicious warm gooey chocolate chip cookie made with browned butter, bittersweet chocolate, milk chocolate, and pecans baked in a cast-iron skillet.
+It's the perfect dessert for a get-together or celebration.
+Top it with vanilla ice cream and you'll be in dessert heaven.

 Why This Recipe Tastes So Good